Charming 1928 bungalow. Built-in brick fireplace. Parquet hardwood floors. One block from Henry and Ola Park and a few blocks from the river.

 The buyer said earlier this month that he had known about the murder.

 The BTK Killer's three-bedroom house in suburban Wichita, Kan., sold for $90,000, which was about $30,000 more than it was worth, in an auction in the summer.
 The buyer wanted the extra proceeds to benefit families of victims.
-Murderer Dennis Rader, nicknamed BTK for his way of murdering - bind, torture and kill - confessed to murdering 10 people between 1974 and 1991.
+Dennis Rader, nicknamed BTK for his way of murdering - bind, torture and kill - confessed to killing 10 people between 1974 and 1991.

 Lorenzo's beige bungalow blends into a bright block of historic 1920s homes.
-A wind chime made of tiny houses hangs off the front porch, near a lawn landscaped with cacti, palms and dying mulberry trees.
+A wind chime of tiny houses hangs off the front porch, near a lawn landscaped with cacti, palms and dying mulberry trees.

 The house featured prominently in Lorenzo's trial because investigators took most of their evidence from inside the home.